Last Updated on

 On the whole, American Alsatians are healthy dogs, though, which is likely due to the amount of outcrossing that happens within the breed.
-They have long lifespans for a dog of their size – they can live up to 12 – 14 years.
+As mentioned above they have a lifespan from 9 – 13 years.

 Where can you get American Alsatian puppies?